mrblacyk/mrblacyk.github.io/_posts/2020-01-14-rpi-bluetooth.md

 <img src="{{ site.url }}/img/kali_arm_rpi.png"/>
     </center>
     Every good blog has images so here we go.
 When it comes to the image name, I went with "Kali Linux RaspberryPi 2 (v1.2), 3 and 4 64-Bit
-    " just because my RPI has 64-bit CPU so why make it suffer running 32-bit OS. your mileage may vary.
+    " just because my RPI has 64-bit CPU so why make it suffer running 32-bit OS.
+Your mileage may vary.

-2. Unzip `.xz` file
+2. Unpack `.xz` file

     This is a straight forward step.
 I found `7z` of being very friendly archive app.
 Not only it supports this weird `.xz` extension but also classic tarball (`.tar`) and gzipped tarball (`tar.gz`).
 If there is an archive to unpack, I just throw it to `7z` and it gets the job done.